Tired of spending a ton of money buying coffee from your local coffee shop? Stop spending! There are many ways to make amazing coffee at home.

 3. Carefully put the plunger back into the pot.
 Stop when you are just above the water and ground coffee.
 Do not plunge right away.
 Instead, let it stand for 3-4 minutes.

 4. Press the plunger down using slow and steady pressure.
 Remove and prepare your coffee with milk, sugar, creamer, or anything you like to add.

 5. After each use, be sure to use water and a mild detergent to wash out the pot, then set it out to dry.

-Method 2: Pour Over Coffee
+2. Pour Over Coffee

-Want to take a minimalistic approach to brew your coffee?
+Want to take a minimalistic approach to brewing your coffee?
 Try to make coffee at home using the pour-over method.
 The two biggest factors involved in this method are using high-quality coffee beans and purified water.